xpmatteo/countr/README.md

     pip install flask
     pip install pymysql

-    pup install bs4       # for tests only
+    # for tests only
+    pip install bs4

+    # for eb deployments
+    pip install --upgrade awsebcli

 Prepare the (local) databases with